Skip to primary navigation Skip to content Skip to footer

 Women's group in Nepal

-Our founder Rajesh Kumar Tamang aka Raj, believes that Charity begins at home.
+Our founder, Rajesh Kumar Tamang, aka Raj, believes Charity begins at home.
 He says our biggest asset is our staff: happy porters, talented support crew, trekking chefs, and expert trek leaders.
 He says, “We value our staff highly.. after all, happy staff makes happy customers!
 We have handpicked and trained our field staff, who are experts in their duties to make your trek enjoyable.”
 Responsible Adventures is committed to a fair-trade approach and practice, namely Genuine Responsible Tourism.
 Providing our staff with a dignified working environment is of utmost importance.
 We pay our team a generous wage to help them improve their lives for themselves and their families.
 Another aspect of our CSR is making sure most of your money will benefit the region and the people you are trekking with.
 Despite being a relatively small company, we have set high standards and integrity.
 Our handpicked and highly trained employees can proudly say that we provide excellent value for money and unparalleled trekking services in the Himalayas.

 Looking beyond our company walls, Raj has been volunteering as an instructor of Wilderness and Advanced Wilderness First Aid training to teach Trek leaders and trekking guides of international tour operators since 2011.